-“With Shapr3D I could easily find a simple solution of making a removable end-gap which would both help the wiring, but also make it faster to install and simple to manufacture.”
+He created a simple solution in Shapr3D - modeling a removable end-gap that would solve the wiring issue and make the system faster to install and simple to manufacture.

-ClimbStation has a lot of potential and there is so much more to improve.
-For example, the International Olympic Committee, among other things, approved sports climbing for the 2020 Tokyo Olympic Games.
-Housing development is looking forward to incorporating more health facilities.
-Overall, today people are more inclined to improve their health and wellbeing.
+According to Kaarle, there is a lot of potential and room for improvement.
+The International Olympic Committee approved sports climbing for the next Olympic Games.
+Housing developments are looking for ways to incorporate more health facilities, and overall, people are more inclined towards improving their health and wellbeing.

-“Right now, I am focusing on expanding the product portfolio and see Shapr3D as a useful tool in this process.”
+Kaarle is focusing on expanding the product portfolio and sees Shapr3D as a useful tool in this process.

 Like the article?
 Spread the word by sharing